Maxima of stationary systems of randomly time-changed L\'evy particles: Abstract

 \section{Abstract}

-We construct stationary max-infinitely divisible (max-id) processes from systems of randomly time-changed L\'evy particles.
-Classical examples without time change, such as the Brown--Resnick process, are, up to marginal transformations, max-stable.
-We show that random time change of the underlying particles alters the dependence structure of the max-id process and leads, in general, beyond the max-stable setting.
-At the same time, stationarity is preserved by a suitable reconfiguration of the starting points of the particle system.
-We then prove that the extremal behavior of the resulting max-id process is linked to an associated max-stable Lévy--Brown--Resnick process through the max-domain of attraction (MDA).
-Thus, our work combines potential theory for Markov processes and extreme value theory to yield a large class of new, non-trivial stationary processes in the MDA of a given Lévy--Brown--Resnick process.
-So far, specific examples of processes in the MDA are scarce in the literature.
+In this work, we consider maxima of systems of randomly time-changed L\'evy particles.
+We give a general construction to obtain infinite-dimensional classes $\{Z^{\alpha}\}$ of stationary max-infinitely divisible (max-id) processes.
+These classes are indexed by admissible mass functions $\alpha$, which induce state-dependent time changes of the underlying L\'evy particles.
+This gives a generalization of the well-known (L\'evy--)Brown--Resnick process $Z^{1}$.
+In contrast to $\alpha\equiv 1$, the variability of non-constant mass functions $\alpha$ changes the dependence structure of the max-id process and goes beyond the max-stable setting while preserving stationarity.
+We then explore the extent of the so-called max-domain of attraction (MDA) of a given (L\'evy--)Brown--Resnick process $Z^1$, by studying convergence of rescaled maxima of independent copies of $Z^{\alpha}$ to $Z^1$.
+Thus, our work combines potential theory for Markov processes and extreme value theory to yield a novel, infinite-dimensional, and interpretable class $\{Z^{\alpha}\}$ of stationary processes in the MDA of a given (L\'evy--)Brown--Resnick process $Z^{1}$.
+So far, results on the extent of such domains have been scarce in the literature.